ChainBotMaster/chainbot/README.md

 * !masternode
     * What is a Masternode?
 * !megasoak [amount]
-    * Donate an amount of tCHC to the megasoak pot.
+    * Donate an amount of CHC to the megasoak pot.
     * This command only can be used in #chaintipster
 * !ping
     * responds pong, useful for checking if bot is alive